Programs in Human Evolutionary Biology

-The student will submit to this committee a prospectus that embodies the general planning of the work and shows what contribution it will make to the field.
+The student will submit to this committee a thesis prospectus that embodies the general planning of the work and shows what contribution it will make to the field.
 The prospectus should give a concise statement of the problems being studied or hypotheses tested and a description of the manner in which the field or laboratory investigation will be carried out.
-The prospectus should conform to the format and length of an NSF Doctoral Dissertation Improvement Award application.
+The prospectus should conform to the format and length of an NSF Doctoral Dissertation Improvement Grant application.
 Ideally, it will also be a grant application.
 The candidate will meet with the dissertation prospectus committee to discuss the prospectus and consider any necessary revisions, including the possibility that an alternate prospectus would be required.
 Approval of a dissertation prospectus, including any revisions, is expected by the end of the sixth term in residence.

 The dissertation defense consists of an oral presentation for a general audience followed by an oral examination attended by the dissertation committee and other interested faculty.
 Only after successful completion of this examination and the incorporation of any revisions required by the dissertation committee will a candidate’s dissertation be approved for submission to the Registrar.

 For more information about Graduate degrees and the application process and deadlines, please see the Graduate School of Arts and Sciences Website.